 Try these simple budget decorating ideas for infusing unique style and personality into your apartment or rental home.

 Mirrors are a frugal way to enhance a space.
-Mirrors make small spaces look larger and dark areas look brighter.
+Mirrors make small rooms look larger and dark areas look brighter.
 Inexpensive mirrors can be found at home decorator stores or check estate sales for bargain finds.

-If you are allowed to paint, choose light neutral colors that will be easier to repaint over before you move.
+If you are allowed to paint, choose light neutral colors that will be easier to repaint before you move.
 Add color through other elements such as art, furniture, and decor.

 Throw rugs are a renter’s best friend.
 Not only do they protect the floor (and protect your deposit) but they are also a great way to add warmth, color, and pattern to an otherwise bland space.
 In a studio apartment or large room, throw rugs can also be used to define living areas.

 Changing out existing lighting fixtures in rental properties is usually not allowed, but if a certain fixture is ugly or not functional, it may be worth mentioning it to the landlord.
 A good landlord may surprise you and offer to replace it or reimburse you for doing so.

 If your rental space is small, consider furniture that does double-duty.
-A sofa bed, murphy bed or loft bed can be very functional in a studio apartment.
+A sofa bed, Murphy bed, or loft bed can be very functional in a studio apartment.
 Ottomans that double as storage solutions or coffee tables that transform into dining tables are creative solutions for small spaces.

-Add punches of color through throw pillows and small accessories such as pottery, photo frames or book covers.
+Add punches of color through throw pillows and small accessories such as pottery, photo frames, or book covers.
 These items are inexpensive, can be easily painted, covered up, or donated if they do not match or fit into your next home.

 Houseplants can add a much-needed touch of life to an otherwise bland space, and houseplants are affordable.
 If you work long hours or are not interested in a lot of upkeep, try your hand at succulents or other easy-to-care-for species.